 Fredonia is a very small city located in the state of Kansas.
 With a population of 2,326 people and two constituent neighborhoods, Fredonia is the 107th largest community in Kansas.
-Much of the housing stock in Fredonia was built prior to World War II, making it one of the older and more historic cities in the country.
+Fredonia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fredonia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fredonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fredonia is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Fredonia who work in food service (10.38%), office and administrative support (8.71%), and teaching (8.43%).
+There are especially a lot of people living in Fredonia who work in office and administrative support (10.18%), food service (9.91%), and teaching (9.82%).

-Fredonia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fredonia doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Fredonia is English.
 Other important languages spoken here include Spanish and German.